Dark web

 Morocco's Social Security database breach

-In April, 2025, hackers breached Morocco's National Social Security Fund’s (CNSS) systems, leaking sensitive personal data on Telegram.
-The agency, which manages pensions and insurance for millions, confirmed that hackers bypassed its security but did not identify those responsible.
-Leaked data reportedly included sensitive financial information about prominent figures and institutions.
-While reports don’t mention any financial loss yet, the incident has caused huge reputational damage with the anti-corruption group Transparency Maroc demanding public revelation of those responsible for auditing and managing cybersecurity systems.
+In April, 2025, hackers breached Morocco's National Social Security Fund's (CNSS) systems, leaking sensitive personal data on Telegram.
+The agency, which manages pensions and insurance for millions of people, confirmed that hackers bypassed its security.
+Leaked data reportedly included confidential financial information about prominent figures and institutions.
+While reports don't mention any financial loss, the incident has caused huge reputational damage, with the anti-corruption group Transparency Maroc demanding public revelation of those responsible for auditing and managing cybersecurity systems.

 How businesses can protect themselves